-Previous research conducted through NEET ASI1-3 has shown that the MPFD technology could be made robust and was successfully tested in a reactor core.
-This new project will further develop the MPFD technology for higher temperature regimes and other reactor applications.
+Previous research conducted through NEET ASI1-4 has shown that the MPFD technology could be made robust and was successfully tested in a reactor core.
+This project continues to further develop the MPFD technology for higher temperature regimes and other reactor applications.
 This HT MPFD will be developed, fabricated, and evaluated using techniques perfected by INL's HTTL staff during development of other high temperature in-pile sensors, equipment and knowledged possessed by KSU for material depositions and electronics design, and the expertise in miniature fission chamber design possessed by CEA.

 3.3.1.
-Project Kickoff Meeting
+FY16 Kickoff Meeting